botteon/Halo-FDCA/README.md

 The keywords `object` and `d_path` are mandatory to give to be able to run the code.

 Note: At this point, the code only works when `HaloFitting.py` is runned from it's current directory.
 To get around this problem, The FDCA directory should be placed in your python "site-packages" directory to effectively let it function as a package.

 ### Output
 Samples file in FITS format containing the walker strings and run infromation (found in **outputpath/Output/Samples**).
-This file is used to process the routine and retrieve flux denisty and parameter values.
+This file is used to process the routine and retrieve flux density and parameter values.
 All values and their one sigma uncertainties will be printed in the log file after running the pipeline.
 The figures will be in **outputpath/Output/Plots**.
 There, all relevant figures will be saved.
 This includes the corner plot, walker plot and radio image with model overlay for the original and regridded image.

 ## Example (Abell 2744)